DRACOCODEX/DracoMesh/README.md

 - Graphyon blends "GraphQL" and the suffix "-on," often used in technology to denote particles or components.
 It implies a foundational element that interfaces seamlessly with GraphQL to provide a common data model.

 ## Overview
+- Extension and/ utlization of 2 popular Open Source Projects: GraphQL MESH and REACT.
 - Easily integrates with your existing tools or any CNCF tool.
 - Reduce Deployment Risk: Eliminate risk of configuration drift by declaratively configuring Kubernetes and the API Gateway within a single YAML file.
 Limit who can make configuration changes through Role-Based Access Controls (RBAC).
 - Increase Developer Productivity: Provide a frictionless onboarding and service discovery experience to drive API consumption.
 Ensure developers always have access to the most up-to-date documentation with automatic updates.